srajarao/kubernetes/README.md

 This repository provides a complete, automated setup for a high-performance Kubernetes cluster optimized for AI/ML workloads on Jetson devices.
 It combines K3s (lightweight Kubernetes), dual-network architecture (10G + 1G), GPU acceleration, PostgreSQL database, and comprehensive application deployments with **production-ready stability verification**.

-**🎯 October 18, 2025 Update**: Successfully deployed 96-step automated cluster with integrated verification system.
-All services operational with comprehensive monitoring, backup capabilities, and recent script optimizations.
+**🎯 October 26, 2025 Update**: Comprehensive README consolidation with detailed GPU configuration, Spark2 agent setup, and production deployment guides.
+All GPU frameworks validated and operational.

 ## 🎯 What This Project Provides